Estuário de Iguape

 An Ecosystem Suffocated

-Imagine 360 kilometers of rivers suffocated.
+Imagine 224 miles of suffocated rivers.
 Covered by a dense green carpet of invasive plants.
 No light.
 No oxygen.
 No life.
 This is the devastating reality of the Iguape River Estuary.

 One of Brazil's richest regions in biodiversity is dying before our eyes.
 Every day without action, more life is lost.
 More communities suffer.
 More greenhouse gases are emitted.
 The window of opportunity to save this ecosystem is closing.

-70% of river surface covered by 5 macrophyte species with roots over 5 meters below water level.
+70% of river surface covered by 5 macrophyte species with roots over 16 ft below water level.

-Average weight of 4.5 ton/m².
-Total of 81 million tons of macrophytes to be removed from the entire estuary.
+Average weight of 4.96 short tons/sq yd.
+Total of 89 million short tons of macrophytes to be removed.

-Layers 3 to 5 meters deep accumulated on riverbeds over decades, reducing flow and causing floods.
+Layers 10 to 16 ft deep accumulated on riverbeds over decades, reducing flow and causing floods.

 Greenhouse gas multiplier coefficient when macrophytes are deposited in landfills.